YassineIdiri/Parking-Space-Analysis/README.md

 scikit-image: A library that provides efficient implementations for image processing functions like Local Binary Patterns (LBP) and Histogram of Oriented Gradients (HOG).
 NumPy: A fundamental package for numerical operations and handling arrays.
 scikit-learn: A machine learning library used for classification, hyperparameter tuning (GridSearchCV), normalization, and evaluation metrics.
-Pandas (if used for data handling): For organizing and managing labeled datasets.

 ### 🔎 Approach